 A DSM captures both natural and human-made features of the environment.

-Whereas, as shown below, a DTM only retains features of the bare-earth terrain, such as rivers and ridges.
+But as shown below, a DTM only keeps natural terrain features, such as rivers and ridges.

-A DTM can be derived from a DSM, but the same is not true vice versa.
+A DTM can be derived from a DSM, but not the other way around.

 For most LiDAR applications, the focus is placed on the DEM and DSM as defined above, with DTMs more applicable for GIS and cartographic representations.